openlyrics/openlyrics/docs/source/chordlist.rst

 Chord Formulas
 ==============

-OpenLyrics is waiting for the chord in this form:
+OpenLyrics expects chords in the following format:

-- The root note (1) should not be included.
+- The root note (1) should not be included
-- All other intervals (see the table below) can be included once.
+- All other intervals (see the table below) can be included once
-- Intervals must be separated by a hyphen character (-).
+- Intervals must be separated by a hyphen character (-)
-- Intervals should stay in ascending order (as in the table below).
+- Intervals should be in ascending order (see the table below)
-- Min 1, max.
-12 intervals can be included.
+- At least 1, but no more than 12, intervals can be specified

 Notation for intervals: